HillLab/J-statistic/README.md

 ## Input

 The expected input into the `J-statistic.R` script is one SNP file in CSV format and one CNV file in CSV format.
+SNPs and CNVs occurring in sex (X or Y) or mitochondrial (M) chromosomes are excluded from the analysis if not already removed from the input data.

 Examples of a correctly formatted SNP and CNV input file can be found in `./example/input`.
 See Section `Example Dataset and Tutorial` to run this example data.
 The required format, column names, and data fields for custom SNP and CNV input is described below.

 ### SNP Input File